Which is also Route 166 at points in Toms River.

-Just last night, all of the Garden State Parkway northbound used Route 9 in Toms River due to a serious parkway accident.
-Later that same night, a traffic light came crashing down on Route 9 near Church Road, snarling traffic again.
+Just last night, all of the Garden State Parkway northbound in Toms River due to a serious parkway accident.
+Later that same night, came crashing down on Route 9 near Church Road, snarling traffic again.

 And then we head south onto Main Street, where the road remains one lane each direction before it does a creative loop around the downtown post office before we bid it adieu on its journey into South Toms River and Beachwood.

 We're talking about Toms River's portion of the road, which goes by many names.
 No need to split hairs that Route 9 hops onto the parkway in portions of Toms River, feel free to include all that too.